ALex-Everett-Liu/luhmann-roam/plugins/graph/QUICK_START.md

 ## 💾 Your Data

 - All changes save **automatically** to `graph.db`
-- Database is in the `portable-local-graph` folder
+- Database is in the `plugins/graph` folder
 - **Completely independent** from main app database
 - No connection to your Luhmann Roam notes